mohdzaid-ds/AI-FLUENCY/Assignment_2/README.md

 # Week 1 Assignment 2
+##Why it matters
-## Why it matters : Once you know what you’re proving and the action, the pages almost choose themselves: a place to land, the work that proves it, who you are, and how to act.
+Once you know what you’re proving and the action, the pages almost choose themselves: a place to land, the work that proves it, who you are, and how to act.
 And getting your free tools open this week means nothing stands between you and starting next week.

 ## One Claim
 I am an aspiring AI/ML Engineer building AI-powered backend applications to solve real-world business problems.